 The rate of assessment for this Service Plan will be levied in October 2024 and used to fund projects for 2025.
 The assessment will be based on 2024 certified taxable values provided by the Harris County Appraisal District ("HCAD").
 In subsequent years, the District will assess property based on the then current year's certified assessed value as determined by HCAD.
 Therefore, an individual property owner's assessment may vary each year.
-Under this Service Plan, the Board may vary the rate of assessment each year.
-The Board reserves the right to increase or decrease the rate of assessment to pay the costs of improvement projects; provided that the rate of assessment may not exceed \$0.15 per \$100 of valuation.
+Under this Service Plan, the Board may vary the rate of assessment to pay the costs of improvement projects; provided that the rate of assessment may not exceed \$0.15 per \$100 of valuation.
 The Board reserves the right, and intends at this time, to set the assessment rate at a rate lower than the maximum rate that could be set during the ten years of this Service Plan.